-The event is detected on a connection.
+The event may be detected on a connection.
 When no connection is specified, the event applies to all connections for the endpoint, regardless of when the connections are created.

-Media start (ma): The media start event occurs on a connection when the first valid33 RTP media packet is received on the connection.
+Media start (ma): The media start event occurs on a connection when the first valid27 RTP media packet is received on the connection.
 This event can be used to synchronize a local signal, e.g., ringback, with the arrival of media from the other party.

-The event is detected on a connection.
+The event may be detected on a connection.
 When no connection is specified, the event applies to all connections for the endpoint, regardless of when the connections are created.

-Modem tones (mt): Modem tone (mt): The modem tone event is generated whenever a data call is detected by presence of V.25 answer tone (ANS) with or without phase reversal or V.8 modified answer tone (ANSam) with or without phase reversal.
-See ITU-T Recommendation V.25 [24] and V.8 [22].
+Modem tone (mt): The modem tone event is generated whenever a data call is detected by presence of V.25 answer tone (ANS) with or without phase reversal or V.8 modified answer tone (ANSam) with or without phase reversal.
+See [22] and [19].